srisailasyap/mileage-prediction/README.md

 # mileage-prediction
-car mileage prediction using machine learning
+car mileage prediction using machine horsepower and weight (regression)